zhfly021/zhfly021/README.md

 - 🌱 I am a master's student in computer science, expect to graduate in 2025.
 I focused on Domain Adaptive ReID during my graduate studies, while my undergraduate studies focused on back-end development and big data development.

-- 🔭 I am particularly passionate about these areas, especially enjoying the challenges of designing backend systems and handling complex data processing tasks.
+- 🤔 I am particularly passionate about these areas, especially enjoying the challenges of designing backend systems and handling complex data processing tasks.
 I am currently looking for an official Offer for 2025, looking to develop further my skills and knowledge in back-end/server development, big data development, or artificial intelligence research and development.

+- 🔭 In addition, I am very interested in the on-the-ground application of AI models, including the design API or model deployment, and lightweight deployment and acceleration on mobile.
 - ⚡ loading…